ilhamgum/ilhamgum/README.md

 # 💫 About Me:
 I'm a passionate web developer, been doing this for 2 years especially in front-end development.
-I love small details in ui/ux web development design, build an apps, learn new technologies, and foods️.
+I love small details in ui/ux web development design, build an apps, learn new technologies, foods️ and some nebulas in outer galaxy.

 ## 🌐 Socials: